Optimization Under Uncertainty for Energy Infrastructure Planning: A Synthesis of Methods, Tools, and Open Challenges: The Role of Machine Learning

 \subsection{Learned Surrogates for High-fidelity Operational Modeling}

-Embedding high-fidelity operational models (e.g., security constraint UC) can greatly improve CEMs outcomes at the expense of computational burden (see Sec.~\ref{ssec:fidelity}).
+Embedding high-fidelity operational models (e.g., security constraint UC) can greatly improve CEM outcomes at the expense of computational burden (see Sec.~\ref{ssec:fidelity}).
 Even with decomposition algorithms, solving the resulting problem can become prohibitively expensive.
 ML-surrogate models have recently emerged as a promising alternative to approximate operational behavior at much reduced computational cost.
-Although not widely applied in CEMs, related work in SP and RO shows the potential of these surrogate models, where they map from first-stage decisions to second-stage operational costs or actions and embed these approximations within optimization algorithms \citep{patel2022neur2sp, dumouchelle2023neur2ro, bertsimas2024machine}.
+Although not widely applied in CEMs, related work in SP and RO shows the potential of these surrogate models, where they map from first-stage decisions to second-stage operational costs or actions and embed these approximations within optimization algorithms \citep{patel2022neur2sp, dumouchelle2023neur2ro, bertsimas2024machine}. {Extending this approach directly to large-scale GTEPs formulated as two-stage SP, \citet{Kwon2027} propose a framework that adaptively selects the scenario count and operational horizon, trains surrogates of the expected scenarios (operational problems), and embeds them in the planning model to obtain high-quality investment plans. }

-A related body of research focuses on single-stage power system optimization, where ML models learn direct mappings from system parameters---such as nodal load profiles---to optimal operational decisions.
-For example, \citet{donti2021dc3, huang2021deepopf, pan2022deepopf, nguyen2025fsnet, qiu2024dual} propose models for AC optimal power flow, and \citet{wu2025universal, piloto2024canos, zhou2022deepopf} introduce graph neural network architectures capable of handling power systems with varying network topologies; a more comprehensive listing of papers on ML for single-stage power grid optimization is available at \cite{MLOPFwiki2026}.
+A related body of research focuses on single-stage power system optimization, where ML models learn direct mappings from system parameters---such as nodal load profiles---to optimal operational decisions. {Multiple studies propose learned models for AC optimal power flow \citep{donti2021dc3, huang2021deepopf, pan2022deepopf, nguyen2025fsnet, qiu2024dual}.
+Other studies introduce graph neural network architectures that accommodate varying network topologies \citep{wu2025universal, piloto2024canos, zhou2022deepopf}}; a more comprehensive listing of papers on ML for single-stage power grid optimization is available at \cite{MLOPFwiki2026}.
 Collectively, this literature suggests that surrogate modeling could enable planning models that retain high-fidelity operational features, while mitigating the associated computational complexity.